Leverage metrics provided by ZDM Proxy

 Asynchronous read requests metrics

-• Number of errors per error type per node.
+• Number of errors per node, separated by error type

 Some examples of problems manifesting on these metrics: